Rupert Hamer: Premier of Victoria

 By 1979, however, the gloss was wearing off the Hamer image, as Victoria was beset by increasing economic difficulties, rising unemployment, industrial unrest and a decline in Victoria's traditional manufacturing industrial base.
 At the same time, the Labor Party was mounting a stronger challenge to the Liberals than it had in some time.
 Frank Wilkes had taken over as ALP leader from Holding in 1977, and took Labor into the 1979 election with a realistic chance of winning government for the first time since 1955.
 Ultimately, the Liberals suffered an 11-seat swing, losing many seats in eastern Melbourne.
 Their majority was reduced to only one seat, although they could also count on the support of the rural-based National Country Party.

 In spite of the setback, Hamer continued in office.
 He promoted some new younger ministers such as Lou Lieberman (Planning), Norman Lacy (Educational Services and The Arts) and Jeff Kennett (Housing) who continued to pursue a reformist liberal agenda particularly in human services, education, environment protection, planning and the arts.
 It reformed the administration of the highly centralised Department of Education in Victoria into a regionalised organisation with devolution of greater control to local schools.
 It established a Special Assistance Program to address illiteracy and innumeracy in primary schools.
 It introduced a Health and Human Relations Education curriculum and compulsory Physical Education in government schools.
 Also, it completed the construction of the Victorian Arts Centre, established the Australian Children's Television Foundation, established the Meat Market Craft Centre, acquired and established the Heide Museum of Modern Art, created Film Victoria and reconstituted the Victorian College of the Arts.
+These changes were not enough to prevent Labor from taking seven seats off the Coalition in Victoria at the 1980 federal election, over half of its nationwide 12-seat swing.

-However, during this period the conservative wing of the Liberal Party, which had always disliked Hamer's social liberalism, began to undermine his position.
+During this period the conservative wing of the Liberal Party, which had always disliked Hamer's social liberalism, began to undermine his position.
 The leading conservative, Economic Development Minister Ian Smith, was sacked from Cabinet for disloyalty in March 1981.
 He was reinstated after pledging loyalty to Hamer, but resigned again in May.
 It was apparent by this stage that Hamer had lost the support of his party.
 He resigned in June, and was succeeded by Deputy Premier Lindsay Thompson.
 The following month he resigned from Parliament, and was knighted, becoming Sir Rupert Hamer.
 At the ensuing by-election, Prue Sibree retained his seat for the Liberals.
 At the election the following year the Liberals were defeated after 27 years in power.